Damonmehrpour/FixFoodChallenge/README.md

 **Escalation:**
 - Over time, the user may increase the complexity by working with trickier ingredients (e.g., measuring sticky ingredients like honey by eye) or by introducing time limits to estimate and pour.

-- **New Ingredient Types**: Expand the game to include tricky-to-measure ingredients like oils, syrups, or spices.

----

-## License
-This project is licensed under the MIT License – see the LICENSE file for details.